 Employee loyalty and retention can be difficult to manage.
 If turnover is high it can contribute to a lack of organization and stability.
 Are you ready to know how to improve employee retention?

 It takes effort from the employer to understand what is attracting candidates and what is keeping them in that position.
-Although salary is a priority it isn't the only variable that will help employees decide to stay or to go.
+Although salary is a priority it usually isn't the only variable that will help employees decide to stay or to go.
+There are many different things you can implement in your company culture that can delight employees and reduce turnover.

-We've got 3 actionable retention strategies to keep your employees happy and engaged rather than knocking on other employers' door!
+We've got 3 actionable retention strategies to keep your employees happy and engaged rather than knocking on other employers' doors!

 1. Feedback, especially the positive stuff